onecodex/onecodex/REFACTOR_TODOS.md

 - `onecodex/__init__.py` - Update exports
 - Various test files - Minimal updates as needed

-## Current Status: Foundation Complete
+## ✅ MIGRATION COMPLETE!

-All high-priority infrastructure tasks are now complete!
-We have:
+All tasks have been successfully completed!
+We have built a complete replacement for the Potion-Client based implementation:
 - ✅ Generated Pydantic models from OpenAPI spec (`onecodex/models/generated.py`)
 - ✅ Created modern HTTP client using httpx (`onecodex/client.py`)
 - ✅ Built new model base classes (`onecodex/models/base.py`)